-By late July, shortwave radiation and air temperatures decline and meltwater production within Rio Behar catchment also declines (Smith et al., 2017).
-In this study, we assume that low-order streams (i.e., very small tributaries as per Yang et al. (2016)) stop flowing by late July (Yang et al., 2017), higher-order streams/rivers stop flowing by mid-August, and only very large, high-order rivers flow into late August, an assumption supported by remotely sensed supraglacial stream/river maps in Smith et al. (2015) and Yang and Smith (2016).
-In late July when the supraglacial drainage density is high, fast open-channel
+By late July, shortwave radiation and air temperatures decline and meltwater production within the Rio Behar catchment also declines (Smith et al., 2017).
+In this study, we assume that low-order streams (i.e., very small tributaries as per Yang et al., 2016) stop flowing by late July (Yang et al., 2017), higher-order streams-rivers stop flowing by mid-August, and only very large high-order rivers flow into late August, an assumption supported by remotely sensed supraglacial stream river maps in Smith et al. (2015) and Yang and Smith (2016).
+In late July when the supraglacial drainage density is high, fast open-channel transport contributes heavily to meltwater flow routing exiting the IDC.
+As the supraglacial river network declines and drainage density decreases, interfluve zones expand and contribute more surface area to overland and/or porous media transport processes.

-- transport contributes heavily to meltwater flow routing exiting the IDC.
-As the supraglacial river network declines and drainage density decreases, interfluve zones expand and contribute more surface area to overland and/or porous media transport process to IDC flow routing. - To test this idea, we simulated a temporal evolution of the supraglacial stream/river networks within the Rio Behar IDC after late July to characterize the impact of drainage density decline on the RWFUH hydrograph.
-This test consisted of defining a series of A_c thresholds (i.e., 250, 500, 1000, 2500, and 5000 pixels) that were used to create artificial supraglacial drainage networks from WorldView DEMs.
-The minimum A_c (250 pixels) was used to simulate a well-developed supraglacial stream/river network, while the maximum A_c (5000 pixels) was used to simulate a poorly-developed - 15 stream/river network.
-Variable A_c values were used to simulate dynamic supraglacial stream/river networks and each A_c value was assumed to last for one week.
-This sequence of A_c thresholds reasonably mimics the seasonal contraction of the supraglacial stream/river networks after its maximum development in late July (Smith et al., 2015).
-The resultant drainage networks were then used to calculate moulin discharge (i.e., the direct hydrograph) based on optimal open-channel and hillslope velocities calibrated from RWFUH, to demonstrate the influence of seasonal drainage network evolution on the - 20 shape and timing of the discharge hydrograph at the IDC terminal outlet moulin.
+To test this idea, we simulated a temporal evolution of the supraglacial stream-river network within the Rio Behar IDC after late July to characterize the impact of drainage density decline on the RWFUH hydrograph.
+This test consisted of defining a series of A_c thresholds (i.e., 250, 500, 1000, 2500, and 5000 pixels) that were used to create artificial supraglacial drainage networks from the WorldView DEM.
+A_c indicates the minimum meltwater contribution area required to form a supraglacial headwater stream.
+If a DEM grid cell exhibits a contributing area larger than $A{\rm c}$, a supraglacial stream will form and thereby the grid cell belongs to the open-channel zone.
+In contrast, if a DEM grid cell exhibits a contributing area smaller than A_c , a supraglacial stream will not form and thereby the grid cell belongs to the hillslope zone.
+Larger A_c values will yield larger hillslope zones, whereas smaller A_c values will yield larger open-channel zones.
+The minimum A_c (250 pixels) was used to simulate a well-developed supraglacial stream-river network, while the maximum A_c (5000 pixels) was used to simulate a poorly developed stream-river network.
+Variable $A{\rm c}$ values were used to simulate dynamic supraglacial streamriver networks and each Ac value was assumed to last for 1 week.
+This sequence of A_c thresholds reasonably mimics the seasonal contraction of the supraglacial stream-river networks after their maximum development in late July (Smith et al., 2015).
+The resultant drainage networks were then used to calculate moulin discharge (i.e., the direct hydrograph) based on optimal open-channel and hillslope velocities calibrated from RWFUH to demonstrate the influence of seasonal drainage network evolution on the shape and timing of the discharge hydrograph at the IDC terminal outlet moulin.

-5. Results
+5 Results

-5.1 Supraglacial stream/river mapping
+5.1 Supraglacial stream-river mapping

-In total, 3,381 km of actively flowing supraglacial stream/river lengths were confidently mapped (conservative threshold) within Rio Behar catchment, yielding a drainage density of 53.6 km/km2 with water bodies covering 8.2% of the catchment surface.
-Applying the non-conservative detection threshold, 10,829 km of supraglacial stream/river lengths were mapped, yielding a higher drainage density of 164.3 km/km2 with water bodies covering 24.1% of the ice surface.
-These bounding estimates suggest that 76 - 92% of the ice surface area consisted of interfluve zones with the remainder as supraglacial ponds, lakes, rivers, and streams.
+In total, 3381 km of actively flowing supraglacial streamriver lengths was confidently mapped (conservative threshold) within the Rio Behar catchment, yielding a drainage density of 53.6 km^{-1} with water bodies covering 8.2% of the catchment surface.
+Applying the nonconservative detection threshold, $10\,829 \text{ km}$ of supraglacial stream-river lengths was mapped, yielding a higher drainage density of 164.3 km^{-1} with water bodies covering 24.1% of the ice surface.
+These bounding estimates suggest that 76%-92%of the ice surface area consisted of interfluve zones with the remainder as supraglacial ponds, lakes, rivers, and streams.